dbuenzli/vg/DEVEL.md

     b0 -- test_vgr_pdf

-which renders all the test images to pdf in `/tmp`, invoke with `--help`f for more options.
+which renders all the test images to pdf in `/tmp`, invoke with `--help` for more options.

 Backends can be compared directly to each other by using the database